Commentaries on

 Act 2, Scene 7 (1011-14, Antony wins a drinking contest with Lepidus and Octavius; Sextus Pompeius puts honor before power and loses the respect of Menas, who has suggested to him that if only he would murder his guests, he could be master of Rome and much of the rest of the world besides.)

-Meanwhile, Sextus Pompeius shows himself to be so indebted to the concept of Roman honor that it prevents him from taking Menas’ advice: why not simply invite the triumvirs on board his ship and kill them?
+Meanwhile, Sextus Pompeius shows himself to be so indebted to the concept of Roman honor that it prevents him from taking Menas’ advice.
+Why not simply invite the triumvirs on board his ship and kill them?
 (1013, 2.7.71-74) Pompeius says that the man ought to have done this without telling him about it (1013, 2.7.75-77).
-Menas loses faith in Pompeius because of this rigidity—such an opportunity, he knows, will not come again: “Who seeks and will not take when once ‘tis offered / Shall never find it more” (1013, 2.7.83-84).
+Menas loses faith in Pompeius because of this rigidity.
+Such an opportunity, he knows, will not come again: “Who seeks and will not take when once ‘tis offered / Shall never find it more” (1013, 2.7.83-84).

-Scene 7 shows the triumvirs’ attitude towards drinking.
+Act 2, Scene 7 also shows the triumvirs’ attitude towards drinking.
 As the saying goes, in vino veritas.
 We find out that Lepidus can’t hold his liquor, which suggests that he lacks self-mastery and is a follower, not a leader.
-Antony, by contrast, bows to nobody as a wassailer, and Caesar would just as well stay sober (1013, 2.7.98-100, 102-03).
+Antony, by contrast, bows to nobody as a wassailer, and Octavius would just as well stay sober (1013, 2.7.98-100, 102-03).
 It’s obvious that he is determined to keep his wits about him, and is more responsible in his relationship to power than Antony.
-Judgments are being made in this scene about who is a “real Roman” and who is most likely to succeed.
+Judgments are being made in this scene about who is the most pragmatic kind of “Roman” and who is, therefore, most likely to succeed.

 ACT 3